anaef/nginx-lws/doc/Directives.md

 Sets the maximum number of Lua states per worker process and location.
 If more concurrent requests arrive than *max_states*, the requests are queued until a Lua state becomes available.
-A value of `0` disables this logic, making the number of states unrestricted.
+A value of `0` disables this logic, making the number of Lua states unrestricted.
 The default value for *max_states* is `0`.
 The queue accepts up to *max_requests* requests.
 A 503 Service Unavailable status is returned if the queue overflows.
 A value of `0` disables this logic, making the queue unrestricted.
 The default value for *max_requests* is `0`.
 You can use the `k` and `m` suffixes